BenaroyaResearch/Data_Carpentry_Workshop_2022/README.md

 2. Install R and RStudio on your machine.
 Follow the instructions [here](https://datacarpentry.org/R-ecology-lesson/#Install_R_and_RStudio).

     - Note R must be installed prior to installing and using RStudio.
+    - Please email the BRI helpdesk regarding any issues installing the software.

 3. Install necessary packages.